 SUMMARY

 Folakemi T. Odedina, Ph.D., is an internationally recognized cancer researcher and academic leader.
-She has led global research programs for decades, primarily funded by the National Cancer Institute and the Department of Defense.
-This research focuses on developing cost-effective, community-based behavioral intervention programs to address prostate cancer in Black males.
+Dr. Odedina's research, education, training and community outreach activities have focused on addressing health differences in communities of various cultural and demographic backgrounds.
+She has led global research programs for decades, mainly funded by the National Cancer Institute and the U.S. Department of Defense.

 Focus areas